JemmaHarriganQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+What I thought before: Ignorance to the thinking behind products and how our brains work in that way.
+Its not something that I had ever thought of.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+What I learned: In this article I learnt about how the brain percieves something in such a way that something it has never seen before, it can work out how to use it.
+Its interesting the way a good design can be put together to not have instructions to have the user use the product staright away.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+What I would like to know more about: I would like to learn more about good signifiers and how people have used them in good designs.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+How this relates to the project I am working on: I want my design to be good enough that someone can work out how to use it with minimal instructions, having a clear aim and purpose.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+What I thought before: I don't think I completely understood what I was creating or how much it mattered in the view of the world and its new technology.
+Also how much of a difference a Microinteraction can make.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+What I learned: How the process should go, creating a product, as well as the importance of Microinteractions and having a good design to it.
+It truly makes a difference all of the little details that you put into it.
+Like how they talked about the difference between phones, the little annoying things that differentiate them from the rest, giving good examples of how good design matters.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+What I would like to know more about: The right degree of giving something functionality, but with the least technicality possible, to make something simple but complictaed enough.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+How this relates to the project I am working on: This gives me good advice about how I am going to design my plant waterer, how I can change it to have a better design, to make it easy yet is completely functional.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+What I thought before: I thought that the process was quite simple, but there can be many layers to designing something.
+As well as that you would only start something if you were determined to make it.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+What I learned: I learnt that things dont always turn out the way they seem that they will.
+I thought the case study was interesting to read.
+Firstly, because of the way it started, it came out of an interest to learn more about something.
+It turned into a full scale project that helped people out.
+What also surprised me was the amount of times it didnt work, so they had to find a new solution and if they hadn't used it before they took it as an opportunity to learn more.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+What I would like to know more about: I dont know much about these things, but I thought the motion sensors were interesting and would maybe like to try it out oneday.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+How this relates to the project I am working on: I think just the general attitude of the author when he is going through all of it.
+Many of the experiments I am doing don't always work out and I tend to give up, so with this class I think I can take on a can-do attitude, even though I feel like I am not getting anywhere.

 ## Interaction flowchart ##